-Professor Radasanu (MA, Ph.D, University of Toronto) is Director of Undergraduate Studies and an associate professor specializing in political philosophy.
+Professor Radasanu (MA, Ph.D, University of Toronto) is an Associate Professor specializing in political philosophy.
 She has published several articles and chapters on the foundations of liberalism in the eighteenth century, with a focus on Montesquieu's thought.
 She also edited a volume called The Pious Sex: Essays on Women and Religion in the History of Political Thought (Lexington 2010), which deals with the controversial relationship between women and piety.
 She is currently working on a monograph developing the international relations theory of Montesquieu and those he influenced including Edmund Burke, Alexis de Tocqueville, and the American founders.

 Selected Publications, Conference and Working Papers